Master of Science in Occupational Therapy (MSOT)

 Admission Policies & Financial Information

-- An undergraduate degree with overall undergraduate grade point average of 3.0
+- A baccalaureate degree with overall undergraduate grade point average of 3.0

 - Official transcripts from every college attended whether or not the applicant graduated from that school.